spro/RARNN/README.md

 ## Model

-The core model is a regular seq2seq/encoder-decoder model with attention.
+The core of the model is a regular seq2seq/encoder-decoder model with attention.
 The attention model is from [Luong et al.'s "Effective Approaches to Attention-based Neural Machine Translation"](https://arxiv.org/abs/1508.04025) using dot-product based attention energies, with one important difference: there is no softmax layer, allowing attention to focus on multiple tokens at once.
 Instead a sigmoid layer is added to squeeze outputs between 0 and 1.

 The encoder and decoder take one additional input `context` which represents the type of phrase, e.g. `%setLightState`.
 At the top level node the context is always `%`.